-We also made ourselves available to a business case study at CBS, where Huawei sheds light on management philosophies, corporate culture and values, etc. by sharing our experience.
+We also made ourselves available to a business case study at CBS(Copenhagne Business school), where Huawei sheds light on management philosophies, corporate culture and values, etc. by sharing our experience.
+Here, Huawei Denmark collaborated with CBS on organizing a guest lecture for selected students studying Strategic Management on 8 October, 2020.